NervanaSystems/aeon/doc/source/user_guide.rst

 User Guide
 ==========

-The aeon dataloader is designed to deal with large datasets from different modalities, including image, video.
+The aeon dataloader is designed to deal with large datasets from different modalities, including image and video, that may be too large to load directly into memory.
 We use a macrobatching approach, where the data is loaded in chunks (macrobatches) that are then split further into minibatches to feed the model.

 The dataloader was created to provide an easy interface to configure the loader for custom datasets, and also to load data from disk to neon with minimal latency.
 The basic workflow is show in the schematic below: